County cricket: Qualification rules

+The rules were gradually relaxed, but they still affected or delayed moves between counties by players, such as Tom Graveney in 1961 and Bob Willis in 1972.
+The removal in 1968 of residential duration rules for overseas players led to an influx of star names: Garfield Sobers, Clive Lloyd, Barry Richards and Richard Hadlee all signed for English counties.
+Yorkshire kept its own rule that players must have been born locally until 1992.

 Modern county cricket

-All matches prior to 1988 were scheduled for three days, normally of a nominal six hours each plus intervals, but often with the first two days lengthened by up to an hour and the final day shortened, so that teams with fixtures elsewhere on the following day could travel at sensible hours.
+All County Championship matches prior to 1988 were scheduled for three days, normally of a nominal six hours each plus intervals, but often with the first two days lengthened by up to an hour and the final day shortened, so that teams with fixtures elsewhere on the following day could travel at sensible hours.
 The exception to this was the 1919 season, when there was an experiment with two-day matches played over longer hours, up to nine o'clock in the evening in mid-summer.
 This experiment was not repeated.
 From 1988 to 1992 some matches were played over four days.
-From 1993 onward, all matches have been scheduled for four days.
+From 1993 onward, all County Championship matches have been scheduled for four days.

+Due to falling attendances in the Championship in the 1950s, the English and Welsh county clubs decided to play their first one-day cricket competition, the Gillette Cup, in 1963.
+This was accompanied by the John Player League annually from 1969 and the Benson & Hedges Cup from 1972.
+In the 21st century, the ECB has founded other limited-overs competitions: the Twenty20 Cup (now T20 Blast), the ECB 40 and the One-Day Cup.

+Women's county cricket

+Under the Women's Cricket Association, founded in 1926, the first women's county match took place in 1930, Durham v Lancashire & Cheshire at Castle Eden.
+Yorkshire's women's team first played in 1935.
+The Women's Area Championship (1980–1996) involved county teams and regional ones.
+The Women's County Championship was a 50-over competition, played each year from 1997 to 2019.
+The Twenty20 Super League (2016–2019) included some county teams, in a divisional structure.
+From 2020 to 2024, women's top-level domestic cricket was regionalised, as teams comprised multiple counties.
+County teams returned in 2025, now in professional competitions, the Women's One-Day Cup and T20 Blast.

 Teams

 First-class counties

-The eighteen first-class counties are the top league cricket teams.
-They are named after historic English counties and include one Welsh county.
+The eighteen first-class counties are the top county cricket teams.
+They represent 17 historic English counties and one Welsh county.